Winston-Salem’s culinary history is so rich, we serve it up one trail at a time…

 More than 200 years old, Winkler Bakery features the original wood-fired dome oven that has baked loaves of bread, cakes, and confections since it was built in 1800.
 Bakers in period costumes welcome visitors, offer samples, and make Moravian Sugar Cake and rosemary bread, too.
 (Because of the volume, today’s cookies are made in a larger bakery, offsite, but all of their wares are for sale here.)
 The Winkler cookie recipe is adapted and updated from historic versions originally baked in the wood-fired oven.
 Visitors can talk to real bakers working in the space and firing up the ovens with the same passion and energy shared by bakers hundreds of years ago.
 They offer samples, too!

 Just down and across the street from Winkler Bakery, take a shopping excursion at T. Bagge Merchant.
 Originally built in 1775, this quaint shop is your headquarters for authentic Moravian crafts and gifts.
 While you’re there, imagine the scene when this historic location was the primary “grocery” and supplier of the ingredients and exotic spices this community used to bake their Moravian cookies.
 You can spend an entire day (and more) in Old Salem.
-The Winkler Bakery and T. Bagge Merchants are non-ticketed stops—so they are free and open to the public during regular operating hours. *Please note that Winkler Bakery is currently closed due to COVID-19.
-Products can be purchased via its online shop.
+The Winkler Bakery and T. Bagge Merchants are non-ticketed stops—so they are free and open to the public during regular operating hours. *Please note that T. Bagge Merchant is temporarily closed.

 A Winston-Salem original since 1930, Dewey’s Bakery is a household name, especially during the Easter, wedding, and holiday seasons.
 Visit their bakeries at Thruway Shopping Center at 262 S Stratford Rd and at Reynolda Manor at 2820 Reynolda Road.
 Throughout the year, Dewey’s bakery locations in Winston-Salem are filled with a bevy of confections and cookies.
 Then in November and December, like elves, multiple additional Dewey’s locations open across North Carolina, offering an array of Moravian cookies, sugar cakes, and oh yes, cheese straws.